Incremental reading

 Incremental reading is a software-assisted method for learning and retaining information from reading, which involves the creation of flashcards out of electronic articles.
 "Incremental reading" means "reading in portions".
-Instead of a linear reading of articles one at a time, the method works by keeping a large reading list of electronic articles or books (often dozens or hundreds of them) and reading parts of several articles in each session.
-Articles in the reading list are prioritized by the user.
-In the course of reading, key points of articles are broken up into flashcards, which are then learned and reviewed over an extended period of time with the help of a spaced repetition algorithm.
+Instead of a linear reading of articles one at a time, the method works by keeping a large list of electronic articles or books (often dozens or hundreds) and reading parts of several articles in each session.
+The user prioritizes articles in the reading list.
+During reading, key points of articles are broken up into flashcards, which are then learned and reviewed over an extended period with the help of a spaced repetition algorithm.

-This use of flashcards at later stages of the process is based on the spacing effect (the phenomenon whereby learning is greater when studying is spread out over time) and the testing effect (the finding that long-term memory is increased when some of the learning period is devoted to retrieving the to-be-remembered information through testing).
-It is targeted towards people who are trying to learn for life a large amount of information, particularly if that information comes from various sources.
+This use of flashcards at later stages of the process is based on the spacing effect (the phenomenon whereby learning is greater when studying is spread out over time) and the testing effect (the finding that long-term memory is increased when some of the learning periods are devoted to retrieving the to-be-remembered information through testing).
+It targets people trying to learn for life a large amount of information, particularly if it comes from various sources.

 History

 The method itself is often credited to the Polish software developer Piotr Woźniak.
-He implemented the first version of incremental reading in 1999 in SuperMemo 99, providing the essential tools of the method: a prioritized reading list, and the possibility to extract portions of articles and to create cloze deletions.
-The term "incremental reading" itself appeared the next year with SuperMemo 2000.
+He implemented the first version of incremental reading in 1999 in SuperMemo 99, providing the essential tools of the method: a prioritized reading list and the possibility to extract portions of articles and to create cloze deletions.
+The term "incremental reading" itself appeared the following year with SuperMemo 10 (2000).
 Later SuperMemo programmes subsequently enhanced the tools and techniques involved, such as webpage imports, material overload handling, etc.

 Limited incremental reading support for the text editor Emacs appeared in 2007.

 An Anki add-on for incremental reading was later published in 2011; for Anki 2.0 and 2.1, another add-on is available.

 Incremental reading was the first of a series of related concepts invented by Piotr Woźniak: incremental image learning, incremental video, incremental audio, incremental mail processing, incremental problem solving, and incremental writing.
-"Incremental learning" is the term Wozniak uses to refer to those concepts as a whole.
+"Incremental learning" is the term Wozniak uses to refer to those concepts.